Rocket League: Gameplay

 As part of a means to monetize the game beyond downloadable content, Psyonix has tried a few different approaches.
 In September 2016, it introduced a loot box system known as Crates, where players could purchase them with a random selection of in-game customization items, opened through the purchase of Keys using real-world funds.
 Due to increasing governmental concern over loot boxes, Psyonix replaced the Crates system with Blueprints in December 2019, which offer a known specific item with potential modifiers as potential end-of-match drops.
 These Blueprints can then be crafted using the game's new premium currency (Credits), or purchased with real-world funds, if the player so chooses.
 A new rotating Item Shop was introduced in December 2019 as well, with Featured items available on a 48-hour timer and Daily items on a 24-hour timer.
 The Item Shop includes all types of in-game items, such as Painted Cars, Exotic Wheels, Goal Explosions, and many more.
 Each item has a listed Credit value that will show the item's cost, allowing players to purchase the exact item they want, instead of relying on RNG to attain a specific item previously available through loot boxes.
 Separately, Psyonix added a battle pass feature to the game in September 2018, known as the Rocket Pass.
 Each pass, which lasts a few months, has challenges and other opportunities through playing Rocket League that allow players to increase the tier of the Pass, from which new unique customization options tied to that pass can be unlocked.
 While the Rocket Pass is free to all players, a flat-cost premium option that accelerates the level up rate and unlocks additional items at certain tier levels can be purchased.

-Its mobile game version, Rocket League Sideswipe, plays almost the same, except the game is now in 2D instead of 3D.